The sewing machine is the "power tool" of sewing.

 Cheaper sewing machines are often difficult to work with, don't work properly and are often more trouble than they are worth.

-Which makes what would normally be a pleasant sewing experience frustrating, deterring the keenest sewists.
+This makes what would normally be a pleasant sewing experience frustrating, deterring the keenest sewists.

-My thoughts are, a cheap machine has been manufactured from the absolute cheapest components and with the absolute minimum features needed for the machine to work.
+I think a cheap machine has been manufactured from the absolute cheapest components and with the absolute minimum features needed for the machine to work.

 If budget is a concern, refer to the section below: